Ratio Covers of Convex Sets and Optimal Mixture Density Estimation: Introduction

+We now discuss existing guarantees in Model Aggregation and Convex Aggregation that apply to arbitrary densities $p_1, \dots, p_\M$---both of which only hold in expectation.

-In Model Aggregation, the state-of-the-art result is due to the seminal work of Yang and Barron \cite{yang1999information,yang2000mixing}.
-Their estimator (the progressive mixture rule) traces back to \cite{barron1987bayes} and an independent line of work by Catoni \cite{catoni1997mixture,catoni2004statistical}.
-For $M$ densities they construct an estimator $\widetilde{p}=\widetilde{p}(X_{1},\ldots,X_n)$ such that
+For Model Aggregation, optimal guarantees in expectation have been obtained in seminal work of Yang and Barron~\cite{yang1999information,yang2000mixing} and independently by Catoni~\cite{catoni1997mixture,catoni2004statistical}.
+The corresponding estimator $\wt p$ (the progressive mixture rule) traces back to~\cite{barron1987bayes} and consists in a version of Bayes model averaging with additional averaging over sample sizes.
+For $\M$ densities, it achieves the following guarantee:

+While this conclusively addresses the important question of optimal in-expectation guarantees, it leaves the more delicate question of optimal high-probability guarantees unanswered.
+Specifically, the upper bound~\eqref{eq:yangbarron} implies that $\psi_{\mathrm{MA}} (M, n, \delta) \leq \log(M)/(n \delta)$, but this bound is highly suboptimal in the high-confidence regime of small $\delta$.
+In fact, as we discuss in Appendix~\ref{sec:suboptimal}, the progressive mixture rule achieves suboptimal high-probability guarantees, hence another estimator $\wh p$ is required.

-As we discuss below, the estimator of Yang and Barron provably does not yield the optimal high-probability bound in the Model Aggregation setup, and neither does Bayesian model averaging.
-For Convex Aggregation, Theorem~2 of \cite{mourtada2025estimation} shows that any estimator not using $\delta$ must incur suboptimal high-probability bounds, ruling out many classical estimators.
-Perhaps more surprisingly, for Convex Aggregation even the optimal in-expectation bound is unknown in full generality.
-The best known general upper bound follows from regret bounds over the simplex \cite{hazan2007logarithmic} together with an online-to-batch conversion (related log-loss regret for the simplex goes back to Krichevsky--Trofimov \cite{krichevsky1981performance} and to the universal portfolio analysis of Cover \cite{cover1991universal}).
-This standard route leads to averaging the per-round Bayes predictors, as in the analysis of Yang and Barron.
-Equivalently, running exponential weights over the simplex yields, in the Convex Aggregation regime,
+For Convex Aggregation, optimal guarantees are unknown even in expectation.
+The best known general upper bound is achieved by a continuous version of the progressive mixture rule $\wt p$, applied to the probability simplex with uniform prior distribution.
+Combining regret bounds for the Bayes mixture method~\cite{hazan2007logarithmic} (related log-loss regret guarantees for the simplex go back to Krichevsky--Trofimov \cite{krichevsky1981performance} and to the universal portfolio analysis of Cover \cite{cover1991universal}, see also~\cite{jezequel2025efficient} for recent progress on this problem) with an online-to-batch conversion gives the following guarantee:

-This bound is known to be suboptimal at least in the canonical special case where the $M$ distributions correspond to Dirac masses at different elements, namely discrete distribution estimation.
-In particular, over the years a series of papers \cite{bhattacharyya2021near,catoni1997mixture,forster2002relative,braess2004bernstein,mourtada2019improper} showed that the optimal risk in this case scales as $\frac{M}{n}$ (up to constants), without the additional multiplicative $\log\left(\frac{n}{M}\right)$ factor in \eqref{eq:simplex}, often via analyses of the Laplace estimator.
-Moreover, there has been strong recent interest in high-probability bounds for the discrete case \cite{canonne2023concentration,vanderhoeven2023high,han2023optimal,van2025nearly}, leading finally to optimal high-probability guarantees \cite{mourtada2025estimation} for discrete distributions.
-The techniques used in these works are largely specific to the discrete setting and differ from those developed here.